-The notes to the Consolidated Annual Financial Statements, including the audited sections in the Risk, funding & capital Report, are an integral part of these Annual Financial Statements.
+The notes to the Consolidated Annual Financial Statements including the audited sections in the Risk, funding & capital Report are an integral part of these Annual Financial Statements.

-This section describes ABN AMRO Bank's significant accounting policies and critical accounting estimates or judgements relating to the Annual Financial Statements.
+This section describes ABN AMRO Bank's significant accounting policies and critical accounting estimates or judgements relating to the Financial Statements and notes as a whole.
 If an accounting policy or a critical accounting estimate relates to a specific note, it is included within the relevant note.